erikJonsberg/vscode-md-editor/README.md

    - [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced ) \- adds a preview pane with a bunch of options on right-click
    - [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid ) \- adds support for mermaid diagrams
    - [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint ) \- a very handy markdown linter
    - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker ) \- a spell checker for VSCode.
-It also checks the spelling of a variety programming languages, but it mostly just clutters up your code with a bunch of squiggly lines.
+It also checks the spelling of a variety of programming languages, but it mostly just clutters up your code with a bunch of squiggly lines.
 4. Restart VSCode

 ## How to use

-Click `⌘` + `k` then `v` on a Mac, or `ctrl` + `k` then `v` in Windows to open the enhanced preview pane. `Right click` to bring up the menu.
+Click `⌘` + `k` then `v` on a Mac, or `ctrl` + `k` then `v` in Windows to open the enhanced preview pane. `Right-click` to bring up the menu.
 Choose `export -> Save as Markdown` to save as GFM.

 Define `Workspace` settings in the `.vscode` directory.